-- 1. If special circumstances, such as unforeseen problems or capabilities of a robot occur, rules may be modified by the RoboCupJunior Rescue Committee Chair in conjunction with available committee members, even during a tournament. - 2.
-If any of the team captains/mentors do not show up to the team meetings to discuss the problems and the resulting rule modifications described at 6.3.1, it will be considered as an agreement. - 3.
-In the event of unexpected issues, the OC will do its utmost to avoid any disadvantage to the team.
+- 1. If particular circumstances, such as unforeseen problems or capabilities of a robot occurs, rules may be modified by the RoboCupJunior Rescue Committee Chair in conjunction with available committee members, even during a tournament. - 2.
+Suppose team captains/mentors do not attend the team meetings to discuss problems, and the resulting rule modifications described at 6.3.1.
+In that case, the organizers will understand that they agreed and were aware of the changes. - 3.
+In the event of unexpected issues, the Organizers will do their utmost to avoid any disadvantage to the team.